Skip to Content

 When Are Green Cards Issued?

-Green cards are issued after an adjustment of status if inside the United States or through a US Embassy if you reside outside of the United States.
-The most common way individuals receive green cards or permanent residency is through marriage, or other family members, followed by an employment-based petition, the granting of asylum, or an EB-5 investor "visa".
+USCIS issues green cards after an adjustment of status when the applicant lives in the United States, or through a U.S. Embassy for those living outside the country.
+The most common ways people receive green cards include marriage, sponsorship by other family members, employment-based petitions, asylum, or an EB-5 investor visa.

 How Long Does a Green Card Last?